“We are stewards of a life altering experience you will remember for years to come and at GSS, we take that responsibility seriously”

 Hunting grounds – Where will you be hunting free range Cape Buffalo?

 Graham Sales Safaris offers exceptional free range hunts in the pristine Klaserie Private Nature Reserve and Timbavati Private Nature Reserve.
 Experience ethically minded hunting at its best and a professionally conducted hunting safari with experienced hunters.
+From Elephant Hunting Safaris to Leopard Hunting Safaris, we hunt only high quality trophy animals.

 Both reserves share a common open boundary to the world famous “Greater Park”, which in itself is 4 million acres of rugged beauty, offering an ever-flowing bounty of Cape Buffalo that trek into the Klaserie and Timbavati.